Rizhiy/ml-experiments/vis_non_convex/README.md

 Investigate how ML parameters change during training.

 # Motivation
-Deep learning model optimization is said non-convex,
-I wanted to visualise how much non-convex it is.
+Deep learning model optimization is said to be non-convex, I wanted to visualise how much non-convex it is.

 # Results
-Results which are produced using `plot_train.py`, can be seen below.
+Results which are produced using `plot_train.py` can be seen below:

 ![Results](Paths.png)